 There have been many studies that show a correlation between pornography and negative relationships.
 But it’s kind of a chicken or the egg sort of thing.
 Do people in poor relationships turn to pornography?
 Or did watching porn itself contribute to the relationship’s demise?

-According to a recent NPR interview with Perry, “to disentangle correlation from causation…you usually have to conduct an experiment.
+According to an NPR interview with Perry, “to disentangle correlation from causation…you usually have to conduct an experiment.
 In this case, that would be very hard.
 I mean, you can’t say, I’m going to take 2,000 couples, force half of them to watch porn, while half of them don’t, and then measure which couples stay together.
 That would be unethical.”